cpacilio/marvel_continuity/README.md

 F4 #51-54 (_Inhumans relocated on the moon, Doom helps Susan to give birth to Valeria_)

 "Fantastic Four: 1234" #1-4 [An out-of-continuity miniseries by Grant Morrison and Jae Lee]

+Fantastic Four: Antithesis #1-4 [This is marginally out of continuity, because Silver Surfer being Galactus' herald is difficult to reconcile at this point of the continuity, but everything else fits here]

 __F4 by Mark Waid:__
 - #60-66 (_Imaginauts_) [Mark Waid restyles the F4]